ggboots/StockPortfolio-mk1/README.md

 >> Creation
 [] CSS grid + SaSS (Two divided screens)
-[] Function for each element with
+[] ledger screen has scroll option for elements which go off the screen

 [] API's providing current stock price
-[] Ledger which is saved in storage on mongoBD
+[] Ledger which is saved in storage on Redis
 [] Market clock (Shows Open and Closed)